ActianCorp/integration-platform-docs/docs/zeenea-scanner-setup.md

 * The name can be changed afterwards.
 However, in that event, Zeenea will keep track of a Scanner with the previous name with an offline status.

 :::tip
-Select a name and try to keep it afterwards.
+Select a name and avoid changing it.
 :::

 Zeenea Scanner name is defined in a file named agent-identifier under the main directory of the scanner.
 Create such a file or just copy paste the previous one if you are upgrading the scanner to a new version and enter in this file the name that the Scanner will be given (on a single line).